kyledilao777/Tiktok-Hack-2023/README.md

 - Existing TikTok Users: Users are empowered to invite their existing TikTok contacts and friends to participate in the group purchase order.
 This feature leverages users' existing social networks, making it easier for them to collaborate and shop together with people they already know.
 - New Users: The feature goes a step further by allowing users to invite new users who may not yet be on the TikTok platform.
 To achieve this, an invite link is generated, which serves as an open invitation to join the group purchase.
 Users can forward this link to friends and acquaintances who are not yet TikTok users, effectively expanding the user base.

-## Running the App
+## Running the Prototype

-To run the app, follow these instructions:
+To run the Prototype, follow these instructions:

 1. **Clone the GitHub Repository:**
    Clone the GitHub repository into your laptop's terminal/command prompt using the following link: [https://github.com/kyledilao777/Tiktok-Hack](https://github.com/kyledilao777/Tiktok-Hack)